 Adoption is a decision that only a mother can make.
 That is why, as the mother of your unborn baby, you are the sole person in charge of your adoption decision.
 Whatever you want to provide for your child, your adoption plan is your tool to make it happen.

 Creating your adoption plan is a crucial step to making sure you are in control of the adoption process from beginning to end.
-Read on to find what you need to know about adoption plans and how to start yours.
+Read on for an overview of adoption and how your adoption plan puts you in control of the process.

 What is an Adoption Plan?